Lucinda Whitty

 Lucinda Whitty (born 9 November 1989) is an Australian sailor.
 She represented Australia at the 2012 Summer Olympics in sailing.

 Personal

 Nicknamed Lu, Whitty was born on 9 November 1989 in Sydney.
 Jeremy Whitty is her father and has competed in several sailing races.
 She has siblings and they are active in competitive sailing.
 She attended Lane Cove Public School before going to high school at SCEGGS Darlinghurst.
-She enrolled at the University of Technology, Sydney in 2008 and is enrolled as of 2012.
-She is working on a Bachelor of Business.
+She enrolled at the University of Technology, Sydney in 2008 and as of 2012 was working on a Bachelor of Business.
 As of 2012, she lives in Sydney.

 Whitty is 167 cm tall and weighs 63 kg.

 Sailing

 Whitty is a sailor, acting as a bowman.
 As a five-year-old, she started participating in the sport.
 The boat she competes in is Only Racing and is operated by teammate Olivia Price.
 Her primary training base is Sydney, with a secondary training base in Weymouth.
 She is a member of the Middle Harbour Yacht Club.
 She has a sailing scholarship from the Australian Institute of Sport and New South Wales Institute of Sport.